 QuickBooks Desktop Payroll: Additional Medicare Tax

-To set up the tax, follow the three steps in the Additional Medicare Tax User Guide for QuickBooks.
+To set up the tax, follow the three steps in the Additional Medicare Tax User Guide for QuickBooks Desktop.

-Using QuickBooks 2014 R6 or later?
-Enhancements to QuickBooks 2014 R6 or later (with an active payroll subscription) automate the setup steps for the Medicare Employee Addl Tax payroll item.
+Using QuickBooks Desktop 2014 R6 or later?
+Enhancements to QuickBooks Desktop 2014 R6 or later (with an active payroll subscription) automate the setup steps for the Medicare Employee Addl Tax payroll item.
 This ensures the payroll item is active for each employee at the moment their paycheck is created.

-Tip: To see which version of QuickBooks you have, press F2 on your keyboard.
+Tip: To see which version of QuickBooks Desktop you have, press F2 on your keyboard.
 Your QuickBooks Desktop version and release (R) number appear at the top of the Product Information window.

 We encourage you to revisit this article periodically for any updates and additional details.